Screaming for Munch in Oslo

 Munch Museum, Oslo, Norway, Pinterest Pin

 Oslo is where to explore the world of Munch.
-The artist is so celebrated in the Norwegian capital that a brand new museum is under construction next to the emblematic iceberg-like Opera House on the Oslo fjord.
-The most famous canvases of the prolific painter, or his children as he liked to refer to them, will be gathered there in a couple of years.
-For now, a specific room of the National Gallery hosts The Scream and the present-day Munch Museum showcases other versions of this famous canvas along with some of his most famous works.
-The accent is put on the viewer’s own interpretation with plenty of room to sit to observe the canvases.
+The artist is so celebrated in the Norwegian capital that his art is housed in a brand 13-storey new museum next to the emblematic iceberg-like Opera House on the Oslo Fjord.
+The most famous canvases of the prolific painter, or his children as he liked to refer to them, are gathered there totalling a staggering 26,000 pieces!
+This is world’s largest collection dedicated to a single artist.

-If his most famous themes are mortality, vulnerability, illness, fear, anxiety, and discomfort, as a young artist in Kristiana (nowadays Oslo), Paris, and Berlin, Munch was also concerned by eroticism and love, spirit and matter.
+While his most famous themes are mortality, vulnerability, illness, fear, anxiety, and discomfort, as a young artist in Kristiana (nowadays Oslo), Paris, and Berlin, Munch was also concerned by eroticism and love, spirit, and matter.
 What brought him fame was his ability to connect his personal experiences with radical artistic means.

-Ironically, Munch’s most famous painting has overshadowed his overall creativity as a pioneer and very prolific artist leaving to the world over 1,000 paintings, 4,000 drawings and 15,000 prints.
-Edvard Munch inspired the development of modernism both in his choices of themes and visual expression making his legacy reach way beyond his very much sought after paintings, and Oslo is the best place to explore his vast creativity and to really get to know Munch.
+Ironically, Munch’s most famous painting has overshadowed his overall creativity as a pioneer and very prolific artist leaving to the world over thousands of paintings, drawings, and prints.
+Edvard Munch inspired the development of modernism both in his choices of themes and visual expression making his legacy reach way beyond his very much sought after paintings, and Oslo is the best place to explore his vast creativity and really get to know Munch.

 Travel tips: